smartarch/ml-deeco-security-isola-journal/smart_factory/README.md

 # Security rules for a smart factory

-In this example, we use the ML-DEECo framework to implement a simulation of a smart factory with adaptive secutrity rules.
+In this example, we use the ML-DEECo framework to implement a simulation of a smart factory with adaptive security rules.

 In this document, a simple guide to run the example is presented: